The History and Risks of Reinforcement Learning and Human Feedback: Background

 The loss function is designed to increase the distance between the two samples, where variations exist including losses of 4 samples rather than a pair~\citep{ziegler2019fine}, updating the model with batches of pairwise labels on a given prompt~\citep{ouyang2022training}, or optimizing based on the margin between $r_\text{chosen}$ and $r_\text{rejected}$~\citep{touvron2023llama}.

 There are multiple popular ways for adapting base language models into reward models.
 In earlier work, a value head was appended to the model to predict these rewards.
 A value head can be as simple as adding a linear layer with one output node after the attention blocks of a Transformer model.
 Today, some work includes an entire copy of the base language model with modified output layers for predicting rewards.
 Other reward models are trained by removing layers from a base model and/or freezing original model parameters during training.
-The reward model training component of RLHF is shown in Fig.~\ref{fig:rlhf2}. \begin{presumption} Multiple user preferences are represented in training one model. \end{presumption} \begin{presumption} The only preferences embedded in the model are from the specifically collected training data. \end{presumption}
+The reward model training component of RLHF is shown in Fig.~\ref{fig:rlhf2}. \begin{presumption} Multiple user preferences are successfully represented in training one model by aggregating and comparing individual utilities. \end{presumption} \textit{Note: Presumption 4 is the convergence of both training practices and motivation of preference models, as we addressed in Sec.~\ref{sec:origins3} where economists disagree as to whether preferences can be aggregated.
+As we discuss, some economists construe this aggregation of preferences as an assumption core to the field, but the practice in RLHF is looser in its rigor due to its evolution from the MDP to the partially observed setting. } \begin{presumption} The only preferences embedded in the model are from the specifically collected training data. \end{presumption}